Wood Pellets

 One of the biggest advantages of heating your home with a pellet stove is convenience.
 You don’t have to deal with the constant chore and the mess of bringing in firewood and stoking the fire.
 Once you dump the pellets into the stove’s hopper, you don’t have to continually feed it the way you would with a traditional wood stove.

 Pellet stoves are more efficient than traditional wood heat.
-The combustion takes place in a smaller combustion chamber where it is more controlled, and given just the right amount of air for more complete combustion.
+The combustion takes place in a smaller combustion chamber where it is more controlled, given just the right amount of air for more complete combustion.
 This results in more heat and fewer emissions.
 Pellet burning stoves are some of the cleanest heating appliances available, and maybe the cleanest burning solid fuel available.

 Disadvantages of Pellet Burning Stoves